Table of Contents

 How long does it take to get a student loan certified?

-It typically takes a few days to several weeks for a student loan to be certified, depending on the school’s processing time and the lender’s requirements.
+It typically takes a few days to several weeks for a school to certify a student loan, depending on the school’s processing time and the lender’s requirements.
 Factors such as enrollment verification, financial aid status, and the school’s workload can influence the certification timeline, potentially causing delays.

 What is self-certification for a student loan?

-Self-certification for a student loan is often required for private student loans to ensure borrowers understand their financial responsibility and to prevent borrowing more than necessary for educational expenses.
+Private student loans require self-certification to ensure borrowers understand their financial responsibility and to prevent them from borrowing more than necessary for educational expenses.

 Photo credit: iStock/Ridofranz